Texas Parent PAC

 A Pro-Public School Political Action Committee

-This is the time in each election cycle when candidates disseminate negative comments about opponents and the groups who support them.
+In each election cycle candidates disseminate negative comments about opponents and the groups who support them.
 The bullies even attack and tell lies about Texas Parent PAC.
 Some of the silly and immature things they have said are Texas Parent PAC's "name is both erroneous and ironic," the PAC "is ostensibly dedicated to education," is "liberal," and "a tool for promoting wretched public policy."
 Ridiculous!

 Here are answers to frequently asked questions: